 - Bring your syllabus, assignment sheet, readings, and/or class notes with you.

 - Be ready to explain, in your own words, what you want to work on, even if you're confused about it.

-- If you would like to work on an existing draft of your paper, bring a hard copy with you to the session.
+- If you would like to work on an existing draft of your paper, bring a hard copy to the session.

-- If you bring a draft, expect to read it to your writing assistant who will listen and give you feedback about its overall effect.
+- If you bring a draft, expect to read it to your writing assistant who will listen and provide you with feedback.

 - Consider your writing assistant an informed reader who will help you understand your writing by asking you questions about it.